Uniform MCP Server

 Troubleshooting

-If the icon is either red or yellow, reopen this settings screen again after restarting Cursor.
+If the icon is either red or yellow, reopen this settings screen after restarting Cursor.

 Now you can test the MCP Server by running the following command in your MCP client prompt: